 How to Track Macros for Beginners

-Starting a macro diet seems so simple if you follow Instagram or TikTok.
+Learning how to track your macros can make a big difference if you are trying to reach fitness or weight goals.
+And starting a macro diet seems so simple if you follow Instagram or TikTok.
 Influencers make it look so easy!
 But tracking macros for beginners?
 It’s not always so simple.
 If nutrition is not your area of expertise, the whole program can seem overwhelming.

 “A healthy diet is one in which macronutrients are consumed in appropriate proportions to support energetic and physiologic needs…”

-Before you start a macro diet, it is helpful to have a solid understanding of what a macronutrient is.
+But before you start a macro diet, it is helpful to have a solid understanding of what a macronutrient is.
 The word “macro” is short for macronutrient.
 Macros are nutrients that are required in large amounts in the diet.
 Your body needs three macronutrients: protein, fat, and carbohydrates.

 • Fat: Provides energy, insulates your body, and protects your organs.